Zhou Yongkang 周永康

 Education: Qinghua University, hydraulic engineering.

-Career: Number 9 in the Politburo Standing Committee; Secretary of the Politics & Law Commission since 2007; Head of the Leading Group for Maintaining Social Stability.
+Career: Number 9 in the Politburo Standing Committee; Secretary of the Politics & Law Commission 2007 – 2012; Head of the Leading Group for Maintaining Social Stability.
 Minister for Public Security until 2007 when, also as a Politburo member, was “the most powerful public security minister in recent history” according to Dui Hua.

-Relevance to Tibet: Responsible for maintaining social stability.
+Relevance to Tibet: Was responsible for maintaining social stability.
 Former Sichuan Party Secretary.
 Former member of the Tibet Work Leading Group.

 Standing in the Party and Career Highlights:

-Widely thought of as a hardliner; sources say Zhou’s speeches are laced with concern that political dissidents “might try to manipulate local protests to put pressure on the party itself.”
-Zhou however acknowledges huge rise in ‘mass incidents’ and talks of dealing with them more humanely and eliminating situations that give rise to protest.
+Widely thought of as a hardliner; sources say Zhou’s speeches were laced with concern that political dissidents “might try to manipulate local protests to put pressure on the party itself.”
+Zhou however acknowledged huge rise in ‘mass incidents’ and talked of dealing with them more humanely and eliminating situations that give rise to protest.

 Minister of Public Security 2003-2007 (and thereby a member of the Tibet Work Leading Group).